 Hawaiian Airlines has a bunch of travel partners that allow more ways for you to earn HawaiianMiles when you travel.
 You will find every major hotel chain (Marriott, Hilton, etc..) and car rental company (Hertz, Avis, National, etc…) as well as a handful of others.
 Find a complete list of travel partners here.

 - If you have to get a passport, they have partnered with Visa Central to earn miles from that process as well.

 - Earn miles when shopping on the Hawaiian Partner Portal

-- Earn miles when buying from a Hawaiian Arilines Merchant Partner – This can include buying anything from flowers, groceries at Foodland, activities, etc. Find a complete list of partners here.
+- Earn miles when buying from a Hawaiian Airlines Merchant Partner – This can include buying anything from flowers, groceries at Foodland, activities, etc. Find a complete list of partners here.

 - Earn miles by Sharing your opinion

-Of all the ways to earn HawaiianMiles, credit card partners and sign up bonuses will get you the maximum number of miles in the shortest amount of time.
+Of all the ways to earn HawaiianMiles, credit cards and sign-up bonuses will get you the maximum number of miles in the shortest amount of time.
 You can earn miles from either a Co-Branded Hawaiian Airlines credit card or with a credit card program that transfers to HawaiianMiles.